b1tsOnTiLT/Poker_Face/README.md

 (Please dont take this seriously, its a joke-obviously, Poker is'nt Gambling :)

 [Access it here](https://pokerbizz.onrender.com/)
-Currently it works only with PokerStars -I've added a sample file in the repo.[hands.txt].It doesn't have streaming/multithreading so uploading large files with more hands might
+Currently it works only with PokerStars -I've added a sample hand history file in the repo (hands.txt).
+It doesn't have streaming/multithreading so uploading large files with more hands might
  take upto 2 minutes
 ## What It is